 Align Yourself With the Right People

-Just as people and situations can steal our energy, there are some beautiful souls out there who can also give us energy.
+Just as people and situations can steal our energy, tome beautiful souls out there also give us energy.
 I am in love with the people from my Wednesday night Bible study.
-I can be sicker than sick and have had the worst day at work, but when I leave that Bible study I am truly energized and ready to conquer the world.
-Now when I start to feel my energy depleting, I proactively reach out to people that have brought more love and light into my life, instead of reaching out to those who just want to commiserate the pain with me.
+I can be sicker than sick and have had the worst day at work, but when I leave that Bible study, I am truly energized and ready to conquer the world.
+Now when I start to feel my energy depleting, I proactively reach out to people that have brought more love and light into my life instead of reaching out to those who want to commiserate the pain with me.

 Find Something Even Better To Put Your Energy Into